czanella/trie-fuzzy/README.md

 `maxDistance`: the threshold that defines the maximal edit distance between `word` and the returned results.

 _Returns:_ A Generator that iterates through all words in the Trie's set where the edit distance to `word` is lower than or equal to `maxDistance`.
+Each result is an object containing two keys: `key` holds the word from the Trie set that was matched, and `distance` holds the edit distance between the result and `word`.
 ***

 ## Implementation Details